19 Best Countries to Visit in Europe

 One of the most beautiful countries in Europe, Spain is also one of its best.
 From its architectural masterpieces to its towering mountain ranges, seaside cliffs, and hilltop villages, your camera will thank you for visiting this magical spot.
 No wonder more than 89 million tourists visited Spain in 2018, making it the second most visited country in the world.

 You'll find plenty to see and do in the country's top cities.
-Madrid is home to the lovely Crystal Palace and sprawling gardens, as well as elegant plazas.
+The most populated city in Spain, and its capital, Madrid is home to the lovely Crystal Palace and sprawling gardens, as well as elegant plazas.

 More elegant and romantic, Seville's soundtrack consists of horses' hooves on cobblestone streets and clanging bells from church towers.
 Here, you'll find must-see attractions like the spectacular Catedral de Sevilla, the UNESCO World Heritage Site the Real Alcázar, and the expansive Plaza de España.